 A Life Well Lived

-During the funeral, Evie’s daughter-in-law, used the phrase, “A life well lived.”
+Two weeks ago, I preached on the topic “Live Like You Were Dying” and last week I saw evidence of what that looked like.
+I was at the funeral of Captain J. Andrew Rae and the preacher used the phrase, “A life well lived.”
 And I thought to myself: At my funeral, I want the preacher to be able to say that and have everyone else nod in agreement.